Skip to main content

 Using ZebraZoom through the command line can be particularly useful when you want to analyze a lot of videos located in different folders, or if you want to launch ZebraZoom on a server instead of on a desktop computer.

-Finally, it's possible to overwrite the parameters present in the configuration file with the following command:
+It is possible to overwrite the parameters present in the configuration file with the following command:

 python -m zebrazoom pathToVideo nameOfVideo extensionOfVideo pathToConfigFile nameOfParameter1 newParameter1Value nameOfParameter2 newParameter2Value nameOfParameter3 newParameter3Value